 - The value of your belongings.

 This information determines how cheap your quote is, along with policy specifics.
-For example, there are four parts of a renters insurance policy: (1) personal property, (2) personal liability, (3) loss of use and (4) medical payments to others.
+There are four parts of a renters insurance policy: (1) personal property, (2) personal liability, (3) loss of use and (4) medical payments to others.
 Your quote should include coverage limits for all of these coverages.

 The coverage limits are one of the most important parts of your quote because they indicate how much you’re insured for.
 A coverage limit is the maximum amount of money the renters insurance company will pay out if you file an approved claim.
 When you compare rates to find the cheapest company for you, make sure the coverage limits are as similar as possible — or else you’re not comparing apples to apples.